austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 In the scope of this guide, the key reasons to move from Discord to Matrix are:

-* **Lack of privacy for private communications**, as private conversations are not only unencrypted, but also actively scanned (see your settings).
+* **Lack of privacy for private communications**, as private conversations are not only unencrypted, but also actively scanned (scope of which depends on your settings, but some happen even when you disable all the filtering-related toggles).
+People reported their messages were substituted with cooking recipes when they tried to send something that is a virus.
-* **Excessive tracking that cannot be opted-out**, such as the [science endpoint](https://luna.gitlab.io/discord-unofficial-docs/science.html) and the process logger (for activity status).
+* **Excessive tracking some of which cannot be opted-out in a ToS-abiding way**, such as the [science endpoint](https://luna.gitlab.io/discord-unofficial-docs/science.html) and the process logger (for activity status)[^10].
+Most third party clients and some client mods do not support science endpoint, nor process detection.
+To this date, there is no known user banned for not sending the telemetry data.
-* **Hostile stance against unofficial clients or client modifications**, thus preventing users from opting out of certain annoyances or tracking.
+* **Hostile stance against unofficial clients or client modifications**, thus preventing users from opting out of certain annoyances or tracking in a compliant way.
 * **Arbitrary phone number requirements**.
+Some users that are deemed suspicious, and users that join certain guilds, are required to verify their phone number.
 * Discord has made **decisions against the users' best interests**, with the most recent ones being:
   * Biased consultations and unilateral proposal of [cryptocurrency integrations](https://www.reddit.com/r/discordapp/comments/qpmhs5/discord_developers_please_do_not_support_nfts/) (which were only dropped after massive backlash); and
-  * Mandatory rollout of slash commands, as well as KYC requirements, for running bots (which were *not* dropped despite [backlash](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1)).
+  * Deprecating access to read text messages in "servers" with certain exceptions[^12], effectively equating to mandatory rollout of application commands based interaction flow, as well as KYC requirements, for running bots in more than 100 "servers" (which were *not* dropped despite [backlash](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1)).
 * **Closed source**, thus cannot be independently inspected.
 * **Lack of control for private data and no guarantee on reliability**, as Discord is centralized, not federated.
 See [here](../matrix-vs-al/#centralized-platforms).
+* **Paywalling richer expression abilities**.[^11] A user with Nitro unlocks certain additional features, mainly related to what can be included in a message, and twice as more guild cap, and twice as long message length limit.
+* **Not intended for serious use**.
+A developer experience staff at Discord explicitly said, "We are just a casual chatting app."
+Marketing campaigns of Discord, such as inclusion of gaming related figures, and use of funny memes, seem to agree with that stance.

 [Matrix addresses all of the above](../#why-matrix).

 ### Special Note